 Migration options if you’re struggling

 While the above plugins are great and typically work well, we’ve also heard from quite a few customers who struggle to use these migration plugins successfully, as they can be complex.
-So if that’s you, we’d like to give you two options:
+So if that’s you, we’d like to give you a few options:

 - Follow our step-by-step guide using WP Migrate DB to do it yourself (below).